 You can read more information about MTSS in our Parent’s Guide to MTSS.

-Our Special Education teacher works full-time to meet the needs of students who have an Individual Education Plan (IEP) by providing a continuum of services to meet the needs of students with disabilities.
-These supports are offered to all Lincoln students, Traditional Elementary and Montessori alike.
+The Special Education team works to meet the needs of students who have an Individual Education Plan (IEP) by providing a continuum of services to meet the needs of students with disabilities.
+These supports are offered to all Lincoln students who qualify, Traditional Elementary and Montessori alike.
 The Special Education teacher also serves as a resource for classroom teachers to help differentiate instruction for students.
 Students are referred for special education evaluation by the MTSS team or by parent request (in writing).

 The GT teacher is at Lincoln half time to provide weekly groups with students, and work with classroom teachers to differentiate support for students who have been identified as GT/HGT.
-Additionally, this position benefits a broader range of learners in the Innovation Space, which elementary students visit weekly.
+Additionally, this position benefits a broader range of learners in the Innovation Space, which elementary students visit weekly with their classes.